SF330 Templates for AEC Proposal Teams

 Can I use a Word template instead of the GSA fillable PDF?

-Yes, and most competitive firms do.
-The GSA fillable PDF has limited formatting options, restricted fonts, and poor handling of page breaks.
-Word templates give you control over layout, branding, and typography — which matters when evaluators are comparing dozens of submittals side by side.
+Yes.
+The GSA fillable PDF has limited formatting, fonts, and page-break control.
+Word templates give you control over layout, branding, and typography — which matters when evaluators compare dozens of submittals side by side.

 What is the difference between Section E and Section F of the SF330?